HarmanSingh79/Prescripto/README.md

 ## Contact

-For questions or feedback, reach out at [your email here].
+For questions or feedback, reach out at harmansinghnew1@gmail.com